 \section{Conclusion}

 We have put forth a quantum framework for structured quantum light in real space by introducing the effective field operator of photons.
-We exploit our presented theoretical formalism to study the photonic vortices.
-We show the analogy between the photonic vortex and its counterpart in superfluids by defining quantum operators for the photonic currents.
+We exploited our presented theoretical formalism to study the photonic vortices.
+We showed the analogy between the photonic vortex and its counterpart in superfluids by defining quantum operators for the photonic currents.
 We also give an unambiguous definition of the topological charge of a photonic vortex---the winding number of the photonic currents.
-We predict the pure helicity vortex, which can be measured in experiments.
+We predicted the pure helicity vortex, which can be measured in experiments.

-We also study the quantum statistics of twisted light with our proposed theoretical formalism.
-We show an interesting effect: the statistical behaviors are essentially different for twisted photon pairs with symmetric and anti-symmetric spin states.
-Entangled twisted photons, which possess spatially varying quantum coherence function in the transverse plane, can be utilized to enhance resolution in quantum imaging~\cite{maurer2011spatial} and detect the texture of a target in the quantum-illumination-based radar system~\cite{Lloyd2008Enhanced,Tan2008quantum}.
+We also studied the quantum statistics of twisted light with our proposed theoretical formalism.
+We showed an interesting effect: The statistical behaviors are essentially different for twisted photon pairs with symmetric and antisymmetric spin states.
+Entangled twisted photons, which possess a spatially varying quantum coherence function in the transverse plane, can be utilized to enhance resolution in quantum imaging~\cite{maurer2011spatial} and detect the texture of a target in the quantum-illumination-based radar system~\cite{Lloyd2008Enhanced,Tan2008quantum}.